 - Build your Portfolio.
 You should have some experience with decorating.
 Your own clients or working at a furniture store or in a design firm so you can build a portfolio.

 - Network.
 Go to builder events.
 Check out model homes and get to know the builder.
 If you see a new development, call or email whoever’s number is on the sign.
 Utah has an event called The Parade of Homes.
 If your area has an event like that, look up the list of builders and email over your portfolio for future projects.
+Usually builders are searching for this person at the first quarter of the year (in Utah at least).

 - Job Search.
 I’ve seen job listings for a model home designer.
 Use a site like indeed.com to look for this position